 Students in violation of the laws regulating alcohol and controlled substances or company policies concerning alcohol and drugs may receive, in addition to criminal sanctions, company sanctions including, but not limited to, the following: fines, educational programs on substance abuse, probation, or dismissal.
 Students in violation will be subject to judicial system policies and procedures as outlined.

-International Sports Sciences Association may require satisfactory participation in an educational, assistance, or rehabilitation program related to alcohol and drug abuse that is approved by a federal, state, local health, law enforcement, or other appropriate agency.
+Lionel University may require satisfactory participation in an educational, assistance, or rehabilitation program related to alcohol and drug abuse that is approved by a federal, state, local health, law enforcement, or other appropriate agency.

 The severity of the action taken by the company will depend, in part, upon the nature of the offense, the sensitivity of the position held for faculty and staff, time to graduation for students, the decision of the appeal committee, and the outcome of an approved substance abuse program as outlined above.